UPPMAX/programming_formalisms/docs/introductions/sdlc_tools.md

     4. Turn the algorithm into specific language statements
     5. Test the resulting program

+#### Ways to plan OR program your project
 !!! info "Bottom-Up"

     Start with **parts first** and develop a bigger organization with time.

+???- discussion "How do you plan?"

+    - Top-down or Bottom-up?

-!!! discussion "Answer in HackMD: How do you program?"
+???- discussion "How do you program?"

     - Top-down or Bottom-up?